Website TemplatesWeb HostingWeb Hosting

-Solidworks drawing and autocad drawing samples
+Solidworks drawings and AutoCad drawing samples

-These are some solidworks drawing and autocad samples taken from projects I have been involved with over the years.
-The alarm housing is die cast aluminum and is intended to house a modern fire alarm horn while having a retro 50's look on the outside.
 The dust collector casing is one of many baghouses and collectors I have worked on.
 These 10 gauge steel casings incorporate seal welding and abrasion resistant steel plate int he wear areas.
-The recording studio is used by a music school that decided to add recording as well as music tutoring.

 Alarm Housing, Dust Collector Casing, Recording Studio, Machined Impeller